 Side by side with her professional work as a technical editor and translator, Arnon has engaged in and studied fiction-writing and scriptwriting.

 STILL LIFE is a collection of stories, some of which have appeared previously in Hebrew.
 Included in the collection, in homage to the deservedly popular early 20th century Yiddish writer Israel Joshua Singer, is V. Arnon's translation of his autobiographical episode Bachmatch Station.
 The episode takes place during what is known as the "May 1920 Kiev Operation" -- a spearhead operation in an attempt by Poland's new leader, Yosef Pilsudski, in collaboration with Ukrainian nationalist forces, to wrest central and western Ukraine from Soviet control.
 Through the eyes of one of the thousands fleeing Kiev at the time Singer relates in his very own way the experiences of a lone Jew, a wandering Jew travelling to the unknown.

 "RITES OF PASSAGE AND PERSISTENCE"

-In these doleful times, when dystopia has become a favorite theme of films and novels and every newscast seems to bring another reason to despair, it was refreshing to read Still Life, Valerie Arnon's new book of short fiction... [read full review]
+In these doleful times, when dystopia has become a favorite theme of films and novels and every newscast seems to bring another reason to despair, it was refreshing to read STILL LIFE, Valerie Arnon's new book of short fiction... [read full review]

-A story from Still Life: "The Last Time"
+From Still Life: "The Last Time"